revdotcom/revai-java-sdk/README.md

 ## Usage

-All you need to get started is your Access Token, which can be generated on your [Settings Page](https://www.ai.rev.ai/access_token).
+All you need to get started is your Access Token, which can be generated on your [Settings Page](https://www.rev.ai/access_token).
 Create a client with the given Access Token:

 ```
-// Initialize your client with your ai.rev access token
+// Initialize your client with your rev.ai access token
 String accessToken = "Your Access Token";
 ApiClient apiClient = new ApiClient(accessToken);
 ```